Baked Cheesy Onion and Bacon Dip

 • Bacon – Smoked bacon adds a strong smoky and salty flavor to the dip.
 The rendered fat from the crispy bacon is used to add flavor to the caramelized onions and helps to bring out their sweetness.

-• Onion – Caramelized onions are one of my favorite fall flavors, especially when paired with bacon and thyme, reminiscent of one of my favorite soups: French onion!
+• Onion – Caramelized onions are one of my favorite flavors, especially when paired with bacon and thyme.
+This flavor profile is reminiscent of one of my favorites: French onion soup!

 • Cream cheese – The base of this creamy dip is cream cheese, so be sure to use the regular kind rather than low-fat.
 When the cream cheese is just out of the fridge it is so cold it won’t evenly combine with the other ingredients when added to the mixer.
 Leave the cream cheese on the counter for about 30 minutes to an hour so it easily blends with the other ingredients.